ezra-1/nvim-config/README.md

 ## optional
-[Neovide][Neovide] is optional be but will look a bit different from the preview above
+[Neovide][Neovide] is optional but will look a bit different from the preview above

 [Neovim]: https://github.com/neovim/neovim
 [NerdFonts]: https://www.nerdfonts.com/font-downloads